Ravi27012001/nodejs/README.md

 Features of NodeJS:

-It’s easy to get started and can be used for prototyping and agile development It provides fast and highly scalable services
+It’s easy to get started and can be used for prototyping and agile development<br>
+It provides fast and highly scalable services<br>
-It uses JavaScript everywhere, so it’s easy for a JavaScript programmer to build back-end services using Node.js Source code cleaner and consistent.
+It uses JavaScript everywhere, so it’s easy for a JavaScript programmer to build back-end services using Node.js<br>
+Source code cleaner and consistent.<br>
-Large ecosystem for open source library.
+Large ecosystem for open source library.<br>
-It has Asynchronous or Non-blocking nature.
+It has Asynchronous or Non-blocking nature.<br>